isabella232/OneScriptLang/docs/Macro.md

     ireturn
 ```
 For more information on the instructions please [check here](Instructions.md).

-The OneScript virtual Machine is a stack based virtual machine and instructions usually work with pushing or
-popping values off the stack.
-For a full list of instructions please [Click Here](MacroInstructions.md).

 #### Operands
 Operands are the parameters for instructions.
 They can be one of the following: